 Welcome to Phoenix Rising Saddles!
-Our mission is to continue our mom, Brenda Imus’, mission of providing humane and effective tools and techniques to help develop our horses’ best innate gaits.
+Our mission is to continue our mom, Brenda Imus’, mission of providing comfortable tack for all horse types (gaited and non-gaited).
+We provide humane and effective tools and techniques to help develop our horses’ best innate gaits.

 So…the decision was made to bring back her products to their original outstanding quality--namely the Imus 4-Beat ® saddle and her Imus line of bits-- and also keep available her wealth of knowledge she acquired and so freely shared through her website.
 We also continue to offer her saddle pads, bridles, DVD's, books and other unique “stable innovations”.
 We will continue to expand the product line and also remind those who have not yet “gone gaited” that her products work fabulously for our non-gaited horses as well, while making a few modifications of products to that end where needed.
 By the way, ALL of our products are made in the USA.

-To learn more about the improvements we've made with our 2nd Generation Imus Comfort Gait Bit click here
+To learn more about the improvements we made in 2013 with our 2nd Generation Imus Comfort Gait Bit click here

-To learn more about what's new with our Imus 4-Beat ® Gaited Saddle click here
+To learn all about our Imus 4-Beat ® Gaited Saddle click here

 I grew up on a horse with my mom teaching me everything I know (everything I know--not everything she knew!).
 Countless hours on the trail with her have become some of my most treasured memories of growing up.
 It helped forge a lifetime bond that was never weakened.

-Within a year after graduating from college I began to work for her to help her keep up with her growing business.
+After college and teaching 3rd grade for one school year, I began to work for her to help her keep up with her growing business.
 She had just received the first prototypes of the Imus 4-Beat ® saddle and had a few that were being “test-driven”.
 She was also working on her line of bits and had just begun hitting the road doing clinics.
 Gaits of Gold was in its infancy (see the About Brenda page to read about her journey!) and she needed someone to help shoulder the responsibility of running a business so she could be free to focus on her mission of helping gaited horses and their owners learn humane ways of riding and gait-training through her writing and clinics.
 Mom knew what she was doing and was the creative type and was getting stifled trying to handle it all.

 Fast forward 5 years and GOG had exploded!
 We made a great team, along with my brother Zack as webmaster (more about him in a minute).
 We were all thrilled how the word spread like wildfire about finding a new way to train and ride gaited horses that bucked tradition and also helped pull the deeply rooted veil of inhumanity off the faces of cruel and/or just ignorant trainers and training methods.